The trajectory

 -

-The origin: the employee's current performance level
+The origin, representing the employee’s current performance level.

 -